 “You say that like physics…what…has a problem?”
-Her voice echoed softly despite itself.
-At least there was one in this half-empty hall of Colorado’s second string students, these boys and girls of the great undeclared that had somehow been funneled into his Descriptive Physics class, which asked the why.
-Ones like these were just passing through life, unaware and uncaring, between the moments in which they could escape life completely.
+Her soft voice echoed.
+At least there was one in this half-empty hall of Colorado’s second string students, these boys and girls of the great undeclared, which asked the why.
+Ones like these were passing through life, unaware and uncaring, between the moments in which they could escape life completely.
 They were here because they were supposed to be, and why not?
 They had all the time in the world.
-However, there was still this one.

 “Science is the methodology of problems.
-Miss, have you ever seen an atom?” he grinned.
+Miss, have you ever seen an atom?” he asked, grinning.
 Her round, unblemished face had not yet learned to hide discomfort.

 “You make physics seem like a huge waste of time.”

-“The Scientific Method works just fine, but scientists are people in all their needy and fallible glory.
+“The scientific method works fine.
+Scientists are people in all their needy and fallible glory.
 They have papers they want published, and dream about those book deals and hosting spots on PBS.
-They also have mouths to feed and mortgages to pay, or just simply want to be part of something bigger than them, so they go where the money is.
-It cost nine billion dollars to construct the Large Hadron Collider, and a billion more a year to run it.
+Or simply, they have mouths to feed and mortgages to pay…maybe they want their name attached to something bigger than them, so they go where the money is.
+It cost nine billion dollars to construct the Large Hadron Collider, and it’s a billion more a year to run it.
 Now, that is walking around money.
 In physics, the money is in string theory...which actually is an excellent framing for both of my points.

 “Asking the big question...being willing to think different.
-Somebody asked that question, ‘What if we finally find the fundamental particles, and they are more than just a point in space?
+Somebody asked the question, ‘What if we finally find the fundamental particle, and it’s more than that?
 What do they look like?
 What if they have dimensionality?’ “ A side door of the hall opened and closed softly without the professor’s notice.
-He was too busy tumbling down a tangent.
+He was too busy tumbling down the tangent.

 “This is all fine enough, and those acolytes of string theory toiled in obscurity for many years and made advances.
-Eventually, it caught on and everyone just latched onto it and created a mathematical leviathan.
-Everyone sees evidence of it; nobody can tell you what exactly the damn thing is.
+Eventually, it caught on, and everyone latched onto it and created a mathematical leviathan.
+Everyone sees different pieces of it; nobody can tell you what exactly the damn thing is.
 No...that’s not right…In the sense, it’s not even that strong.
-It has been an immense mathematical exercise that fits reality only by mathematical happenstance.
+It has been an immense exercise that fits reality by mathematical happenstance.
 After all these decades, none of it can be proven or disproven.
-All of that research, all their time and efforts, none of them dare endanger their funding by asking if they are still on the right path.”
+All of that research, all their time and efforts, none of them dare endanger their funding by asking if they are on the right path.”

 “You don’t believe in any of it?”

-“What I believe is that we need something like a scientific anti-trust concept.
+“What I believe is that we need a scientific anti-trust.
 That is to say…no idea should have a chokehold to the point where any incompatible notion is tossed stillborn into the landfill of history.
-Say…if Tesla’s magnifying transmitter would have been developed, if it could have, instead of Edison’s telephone…the history changing potential that would have had…” Professor Reuel tugged at an ear as he took a lap around the lab bench, glancing at his laptop, and then boosted himself to sit on top of the bench, his legs swinging freely.
+Say…if Tesla’s magnifying transmitter would have been developed…if it could have, instead of Edison’s telephone…the history changing potential that would have had…” Professor Reuel tugged at an ear as he took a lap around the lab bench, glancing at his laptop, and then boosted himself to sit on top of the bench, his legs swinging freely.

 “That’s the guy that said we came from apes.”

-“He just talked about Copernicus.
+“He already talked about Copernicus.
 He said the earth was not the center of the universe even though the Pope said so.”
 A few more stated paying more attention.
-Another was very interested, long past her years as a student.
-She somehow still had been missed, and preferred this, standing away on the side.
+Another was very interested, long past her years as a student, preferring to standing away on one side.